 It's common to feel overwhelmed by an upcoming surgery.
-That's why our pediatric spine team provides as much information as possible during appointments and in Spine Class to help you prepare.
+Children’s Hospital Colorado’s pediatric spine team provides information during appointments and in Spine Class to help you feel comfortable and prepared.

-But in addition to surgical questions, our patients often want to know what might change in their day-to-day lives after surgery.
-We’ve answered a few of the most popular questions.
+Our patients often want to know what might change in their day-to-day lives after surgery.
+Here are answers to frequently asked questions:

 How long will I be in the hospital after spine surgery?

-Patients are typically in the hospital two to three days for spine surgery and recovery.
+Patients are typically in the hospital for 2 to 3 days for spine surgery and recovery.

 How long do I have to wait to shower after surgery?

-You’ll have the opportunity shower at least once while you're in the hospital.
+You’ll have a chance to shower at least once while you're in the hospital.
 When you get home, you can shower as often as you’d like.
 It’s best to avoid a bath, the swimming pool and hot tubs until your surgeon says it's okay, which is usually about a month after surgery.

 What should I know about transitioning back to school after spine surgery?